Mother and Baby Homes Commission of Investigation

 The Mother and Baby Homes Commission of Investigation (officially the Commission of Investigation into Mother and Baby Homes and certain related matters) was a judicial commission of investigation, established in 2015 by the Irish government to investigate deaths and misconduct during the 20th century in mother and baby homes—institutions, most run by Catholic religious nuns, where unwed women were sent to deliver their babies.
 It was set up following statements that the bodies of up to 800 babies and children may have been interred in an unmarked mass grave in the Bon Secours Mother and Baby Home, located in Tuam, County Galway.
 Its remit additionally covered investigation into the records of and the practices at an additional thirteen Mother and Baby Homes.
-The members of the three-person Commission were Judge Yvonne Murphy (chairperson), Dr William Duncan and Professor Mary E. Daly.
+The members of the three-person commission were Judge Yvonne Murphy (chairperson), William Duncan and Mary E. Daly.

-Originally scheduled to issue its final report by February 2018, the Commission was granted a series of extensions.
-The final report was published on 12 January 2021, and detailed that around 9,000 children, one in seven of those born in the 18 institutions covered by the Commission's terms of reference, had died in them between 1922 and 1998, double the rate of infant mortality in the general population.
+Originally scheduled to issue its final report by February 2018, the commission was granted a series of extensions.
+The final report was published on 12 January 2021, and detailed that around 9,000 children, one in seven of those born in the 18 institutions covered by the commission's terms of reference, had died in them between 1922 and 1998, double the rate of infant mortality in the general population.
 The following day, Taoiseach Micheál Martin made a formal apology to survivors on behalf of the state.
-The Commission was dissolved on 28 February 2021.
+The commission was dissolved on 28 February 2021.